-Condition 4 (Status of the Notes) provides that if a judgment is rendered by any competent court declaring the judicial liquidation (liquidation judiciaire) of the Issuer, in the event of the voluntary liquidation (liquidation amiable) of the Issuer or if the Issuer is liquidated for any other reason, the rights of payment of the Noteholders will be subordinated to the payment in full of present and future unsubordinated creditors of the Issuer and any other creditors whose claims rank senior to the Notes (including, as mentioned in Condition 4.2 (Ranking of Notes Disqualified as Own Funds) and Condition 4.3 (Ranking of Notes Disqualified as AT1 but Qualified as T2), instruments initially ranking pari passu with the Notes, such as any Additional Tier 1 Capital instruments issued by the Issuer after December 28, 2020 which lost their treatment as Additional Tier 1 Capital and which have, consequently, changed ranking) and, consequently, the risk of non-payment for the Notes which are recognized as Additional Tier 1 Capital instruments would be increased.
-In the event of incomplete payment of unsubordinated creditors or other creditors whose claims rank in priority to the Notes upon the liquidation of the Issuer, the obligations of the Issuer in connection with the principal of the Notes will be terminated by operation of law.
+Condition 4 (Status of the Notes) provides that if a judgment is rendered by any competent court declaring the judicial liquidation (liquidation judiciaire) of the Issuer, or if the Issuer is liquidated for any other reason, the rights of payment of the Noteholders will be subordinated to the payment in full of the unsubordinated creditors of the Issuer and any other creditors that are senior to the Notes.
+In the event of incomplete payment of unsubordinated creditors upon the liquidation of the Issuer, the obligations of the Issuer in connection with the principal of the Notes will be terminated by operation of law.

-Therefore, although the Notes may pay a higher rate of interest than notes that rank senior to the Notes, there is a substantial risk that investors in deeply subordinated notes such as the Notes will lose all or some of their investment if the Issuer becomes insolvent.
-Thus, Noteholders face a significantly enhanced performance risk compared to holders that are not deeply subordinated.
+Therefore, although the Notes may pay a higher rate of interest than notes that rank senior to the Notes, there is a substantial risk that investors in subordinated notes such as the Notes will lose all or some of their investment if the Issuer becomes insolvent.
+Thus, Noteholders face a significantly enhanced performance risk compared to holders that are not subordinated.

-1.3.
+8.3.
 The Issuer may cancel all or some of the interest payments at its discretion for any reason or be required to cancel all or some of such interest payments in certain cases.